avnaygandhi/ai-plant-health-classifier/README.md

 This master plan outlines the step-by-step development strategy for a computer vision-based plant care application.
 The architecture separates visual recognition from structured plant care data to maximize model accuracy and app performance.
  Step 1: Data Collection & Preparation
 Instead of searching for a single dataset containing all visual and care attributes, the project will combine a visual dataset with a structured plant knowledge base.

 ●	1A.
 Image Dataset Procurement: Source established visual datasets such as PlantDoc (for health/disease detection) or Pl@ntNet / Leafsnap (for species identification) via platforms like Kaggle

 ●	1B.
-Structured Care Knowledge Base: Create or source a structured reference dataset (CSV or JSON format) mapping plant species to their specific care rules:
+Structured Care Knowledge Base: Source a structured reference dataset (CSV or JSON format) mapping plant species to their specific care rules:
 ○	Plant Name → Environment Type (Indoor / Outdoor)
 ○	Plant Name → Watering Frequency & Requirements